meandcloud/HTML-Batch7/README.md

 Assignment # 7

-I created form and used to following tags
+I created form and used to following tags.

 <form> <methid> <fieldset> <legend><input> <select> <option> <label> <textarea>

+Assignment # 8

+I created single page basic website structure, and also make this website is responsive.